pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 API for physical replication looks like the API for logical replication.
 Physical replication does not require a replication slot.
 And ByteBuffer will contain the binary form of WAL logs.
 The binary WAL format is a very low level API, and can change from version to version.
-That is why replication between different major PostgreSQL™ versions is not possible.
+That is why replication between different major PostgreSQL® versions is not possible.
 But physical replication can contain many important data, that is not available via logical replication.
 That is why pgJDBC contains an implementation for both.